The mantra “don’t put all your eggs in one basket” can be appropriately applied to digital marketing.

 The following quote applies:

-In today’s digital age, having a strong online presence is essential for any business looking to reach their intended audience.
-With the right mix of digital marketing channels, businesses can effectively target potential customers and promote their products or services.
+In today's digital age, having a strong online presence is essential for any business looking to reach its intended audience.
+With the right mix of digital marketing channels, businesses can effectively target new customers and promote their products or services.

 However, it can be challenging to decide which channels to use and how best to diversify your channel mix for maximum success.